ngagnon/flybywire/fly-protocol/spec.md

 The path should be an absolute virtual path, not a physical path.
 If the Fly servers' root directory is /home/fly, then use a chroot like /bob, not /home/fly/bob

+The folder will be created if it does not already exist.

 Arguments:

 - Username (string)